 According to Mogorosi people have become aware that the ANC is not able to fulfil the promises they made in 1994.

 “We don’t have water, we don’t have lights, most people don’t have houses, the ANC has failed to deliver,” she said.

 The failure by the ANC to deliver on its promises and the frustrations felt by the Mohlakeng community made it easy for the West Rand Economic Freedom Fighters [EFF] party to mobilise the community for a peaceful march against the ANC-run municipality.

-The EFF drafted a memorandum of demands, which was later hijacked by the community as they felt that the issues raised in the memorandum transcended politics and the service delivery protests appear to have become valuable political capital.
+Voting for the EFFThe EFF drafted a memorandum of demands, which was later hijacked by the community as they felt that the issues raised in the memorandum transcended politics and the service delivery protests appear to have become valuable political capital.

 “It doesn’t matter if you are ANC or EFF or Cope or DA, everyone from the community took part in the peaceful march, but the police shot at us with rubber bullets and teargas,” said Mogorosi.

 Twenty-three-year-old Steve Sithole said he joined the march because he had been unemployed since he completed his matric in 2009.

 “These guys [the local municipality] don’t give us learnerships, there is no training or skills development but we see them and their kids driving fancy cars and eating in fancy restaurants,” he said.